end2endzone/win32Arduino/INSTALL.md

 The library does not provide an installation package.
 It is deployed using a zip archive which only contains the source code.

 GitHub automatically provides zip archives of all the source code hosted on its platform.
 No deploy package is required for the library.

+## Disabling win32Arduino's unit tests

+This section explains how to disable compilation of win32Arduino's own unit tests which are not required for testing another library.

+1) Edit the file /src/CMakeLists.txt
+2) Comment each lines that contains a reference to '*win32Arduino_unittest*' by adding a # character at the beginning of the line.
+1) Compile source code according to instructions specified in [INSTALL.md](INSTALL.md) file.
+3) Binaries are available in /cmake/build/bin/$(Configuration)